mikkurogue/cube-type-extract/README.md

 ## Use case

-For us, its mostly to create dynamically typed queries and to have typechecking that we are using the valid dimensions and or measures for our dashboarding.
+For us, its mostly to create dynamically typed queries and to have typechecking that we are using the valid dimensions and or measures for our dashboarding using our own server action tooling for generic fetch methods.
-For you probably not much.
+For you probably not much other than its a fun little go script.

 ### Contributing